Purple named in Gartner® Magic Quadrant™ for Indoor Location Services Download your copy!

 1990’s & 2000’s

-In 1995 the Consumer Assessment of Healthcare Providers and Systems (CAHPS®) program was created as a method to survey patients about their experiences.
+In 1995 the Consumer Assessment of Healthcare Providers and Systems (CAHPS®) program was created in the US as a method to survey patients about their experiences.
 “CAHPS surveys do not ask patients how satisfied they were with their care; rather, they ask patients to report on the aspects of their experiences that are important to them” – AHRQ

 2010’s